reduxjs/redux/docs/advanced/AsyncActions.md

 >Async action creators are especially convenient for server rendering.
 You can create a store, dispatch a single async action creator that dispatches other async action creators to fetch data for a whole section of your app, and only render after the Promise it returns, completes.
 Then your store will already be hydrated with the state you need before rendering.

-[Thunk middleware](https://github.com/gaearon/redux-thunk) isn’t the only way to orchestrate asynchronous actions in Redux:
+[Thunk middleware](https://github.com/gaearon/redux-thunk) isn't the only way to orchestrate asynchronous actions in Redux:
 - You can use [redux-promise](https://github.com/acdlite/redux-promise) or [redux-promise-middleware](https://github.com/pburtchaell/redux-promise-middleware) to dispatch Promises instead of functions.
 - You can use [redux-observable](https://github.com/redux-observable/redux-observable) to dispatch Observables.
 - You can use the [redux-saga](https://github.com/yelouafi/redux-saga/) middleware to build more complex asynchronous actions.